MickyMori/Lab_assignment_1/README.md

 roslaunch lab_assignment world.launch
 ```

-Flowchart
+Flowchart 🎞️
 -----------------------

-Logic Node (Logic_node.cpp)
+`Logic Node` (Logic_node.cpp)
 * Subscribes to Aruco marker messages.
 * Controls the robot's movement based on marker detection.
 * Publishes velocity commands and marker IDs for searching.

-Aruco Marker Publisher Node (CV_node.cpp)
+`Aruco Marker Publisher Node` (CV_node.cpp)
 * Subscribes to target and camera feed messages.
 * Detects Aruco markers by processing them.
 * Publishes marker information for the Logic Node to control robot movement.

 ![Flowchart of the robot behaviour](lab_assignment/media/Flowchart_fixed_Camera.png)

-Node Graph
+Node Graph 🔖
 -----------------------

 ![Rqt Graph](lab_assignment/media/rosgraph_fixed.png)

-Simulation
+Simulation 💻
 -----------------------

 Here is the simulated behaviour of the robot, sped up to present a better flow of the video.

 https://github.com/MickyMori/Lab_assignment_1/assets/104144305/29c77bec-d354-4027-9b30-6a5baf27b63d

-Implementation on the Real Robot
+Implementation on the Real Robot 🚗
 -----------------------

-Here we can observe the implementation on the real robot **ROSBOT 2**
+You can explore the live implementation on the **ROSbot 2** real robot by following this guide to connect and upload the program directly onto the robot.
+Here's the link -> [ROSbot 2 - quick start](https://husarion.com/tutorials/howtostart/rosbot---quick-start/)

 https://github.com/MickyMori/Lab_assignment_1/assets/97695681/a7ebad9f-b36e-41ab-a47f-61f6880f1ad1

-Possible Improvements
+Possible Improvements 🏷️
 -----------------------

 * Implement a more sophisticated navigation algorithm for smoother movement between markers.